OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Windows.md

 *Solution*:

-- Follow the instructions in [TabletDriverCleanup](https://github.com/X9VoiD/TabletDriverCleanup/releases/latest), and make sure to type <kbd>Y</kbd> for every driver found by the utility.
+- Follow the instructions in [TabletDriverCleanup]({{ site.data.links.external.TabletDriverCleanup.latest }}), and make sure to type <kbd>Y</kbd> for every driver found by the utility.
 Then, restart OTD.
-- If the log entry is still present, try joining our support [Discord]({{ site.discord_invite_url }}) and asking for help in one of the #support channels.
+- If the log entry is still present, try joining our support [Discord]({{ site.data.links.project.DiscordInvite }}) and asking for help in the #support-windows channel.

 ##### Invalid WinUSB driver state